juriice/neunetoy/README.md

 # Neunetoy
-This is my personal code space for experimenting with Neural Networks and exercising with Rust programming.
+This is my personal code space for experimenting with Neural Networks while exercising Rust programming.

 ## What to do with this code
 You can use it along with your favorite Neural Network book or article to experiment and sense their capabilities